MokoSan/FinancialAccounting/Part1/Notes.md

         1. For example: Warranty Liabilities
     4. Possible Contingent Liability: Less than probable but not remote.
        1. Disclosed as a note in the financial statements.
-    5. Remote Contingent Liability: Not disclosed in the finanical statements.
+    5. Remote Contingent Liability: Not disclosed in the finanical statements based on the guarantee.
     6. Estimated Liability: Definite obligation with only amount of obligation in question and subject to estimation at balance sheet due date.
        1. Pensions
        2. Warranties
        3. Deferred taxes
+   7. Assets and Liabilities are _not_ certain and involve probabilities than in turn are dependent on judgement.
+   8. Estimates and Judgements pervade financial statements.

 <a name="owners-equity"> <h2> Owner's Equity </h2></a>